iionly/tidypics/README.txt

 Changelog:

+Changes for release 1.9.5 (by iionly):
+- Same code base as 1.8.5 with necessary modifications to work on Elgg 1.9.

+Changes for release 1.8.5 (by iionly):
+- Image file extension "jpeg" added to list of allowed extension for html5 uploader.

 Changes for release 1.9.4.1 (by iionly):

 - Added Tidypics upgrade script to be executed after upgrading a site to Elgg 1.9.5 to catch any comments made on images and albums possibly not yet upgraded by Tidypics previously due to a bug in Elgg core resulting in the comments migration when upgrading from Elgg 1.8 left incomplete (fixed in Elgg 1.9.5).